 Update your contact information, update your bio, update your profile photo, and don’t forget your banner; add new skills, and update your feature item.
 If you receive any awards, don’t forget to add these.
 These are lower-level tasks that can be given to a remote assistant to complete.
 You can use a project management system, for instance, Monday or Trello, to make sure that nothing is missed.

 Post your content

-Another approach you can try is a combination approach, where you handle some tasks and your assistant manages the rest.
-Thereafter, you can decide which type of messages you would want to deal with, and which your remote assistant should take care of on your behalf.
+Another approach you can try is a combination approach, where you handle some tasks, and your assistant manages the rest.
+Thereafter, you, as an entrepreneur, can decide which type of messages you would want to deal with and which your remote assistant should take care of on your behalf.
 Also, your assistant can deal with the spammers and those offering you services that are irrelevant to you.
 You can also have a list of contacts you would prefer to handle yourself.
 These can be your regulars or even close friends.
-This will prevent any problems arising that can hurt these relationships.
+This will prevent any problems from arising that can hurt these relationships.

 Wrapping it up

-We have discussed a few ways of enhancing your profile, and how a remote assistant can help to make this easier, and your business more productive.
+We have discussed a few ways of enhancing your profile and how a remote assistant can help to make this more accessible and your business more productive.
 We would love to hear from you – have you had any experiences, whether good or bad, with a virtual assistant for social media accounts?
 Do let us know.
 Simply send us a comment.